MohamedChebbi123/studdy-buddy/README.md

 - Next.js team for the powerful React framework
 - PostgreSQL for robust database solutions

-## 📞 Support

-For support, please create an issue in the repository or contact the development team.

----

 **Study Buddy** - Empowering education through technology 🎓✨